-Finding simpler and more advanced ways to help people living with Type 1 Diabetes control their glucose levels is one of the best ways to improve lives today.
-With recent advances in technology, approval of hybrid-closed loop systems, and new drug classes being investigated, there has never been a better time to have diabetes.
+Finding simpler and more advanced ways to help people living with type 1 diabetes control their blood glucose levels is one of the best ways to improve lives today.
+With recent advances in technology, approval of hybrid-closed loop systems and new drug classes being investigated, there has never been a better time to have diabetes.
 Glucose control therapy research focuses three core areas:

 - Artificial pancreas (AP) technologies such as the recently approved Control-IQ from Tandem Diabetes Care

 - Next-generation insulin classes such as ultra-fast insulin, and “smart” insulin that can automatically react to the changes in the blood glucose levels

 - Investigation into other drug classes such as SGLT inhibitors to improve blood glucose management

 Helping people with type 1 diabetes (T1D) manage their blood glucose levels not only lowers the risk for future complications, it makes every day easier to get through without constantly worrying about your numbers!

 vTv Therapeutics Announces Positive Study Results of Potential First-in-Class Oral Adjunctive Therapy for T1DOn February 10, vTv Therapeutics announced positive study results from the second part of the Phase 2 Simplici-T1 Study of TTP399.MORE

 JDRF CEO to Health Insurers: Cover New TechnologyJDRF President & CEO Aaron Kowalski, Ph.D calls on insurers to cover FDA approved type 1 diabetes technologyMORE